nieroku/nvim/README.md

 # Introduction

 Here is my neovim configuration based on `lazy.nvim`.
-I'm using it for coding, text editing, etc (for everything).
+I'm using it for coding, text editing, etc. (for everything)

 # Installation

-This configuration can be installed using installation script that preserves old configuration using git stash.
+This configuration can be installed using script that preserves old configuration using git stash.

 Run